ZhuEthan/ZhuEthan.github.io/_posts/2021-01-01-ReinforcementLearning(2).md

 In RL Monte Carlo methods allow us to estimate values (Not to get best policy) directly from experience, from sequences of states, actions and rewards.
 Learning from experience is striking because the agent can accurately estimate a value function without prior knowledge of the environments dynamics

-* To evaluate state value, we need to know transition probabilities before DP.
+* To evaluate state value, we need to know transition probabilities before DP. e.g. BlackJack: suppose the player’s sum is 14 and he chooses to stick.
+What is his probability of terminating with a reward of +1 as a function of the dealer’s showing card?
+All of the probabilities must be computed before DP can be applied, and such computations are often complex and error-prone.

 Monte Carlo methods estimate values by averaging over a large number of random samples.